Orielanalyst/Data-science-projects/README.md

 # Data-science-projects
-Just contains a few of my projects
+A catalogue of my study Journey on Data Science